Public engagement with research

-We’re committed to sharing our knowledge, resources and skills with the public and to listening to and learning from the expertise and insight of the different
+We’re committed to sharing our knowledge, resources and skills with the public and to listening to and learning from the expertise and insight of the different groups with which we engage.

 We have long played a central role in promoting the economic, cultural and social prosperity of our community.